Art 1 introduces students

 (e) learn new technology as necessary for the course

-Students Requiring Special Accommodations (PSSD): Please email your instructor formal notification of your needs before the semester begins so you can be prepared for the Week 1 quiz.
+Students Requiring Special Accommodations (PSSD): Please email your instructor formal notification of your needs before the semester begins so you can be prepared for the Week 1 quiz on the syllabus.